mozilla-services/consvc-shepherd/docs/metrics.md

-This document describes the statsd-style metrics emitted by consvc_shepherd.
+This documentation describes the statsd-style metrics emitted by consvc_shepherd.

 # Metrics

 consvc_shepherd uses [markus][markus] to emit statsd-style metrics like counters, gauges, and timers.
 We use the [datadog extensions][dogstatsd], which include tags for metrics.
-In deployments, metrics are emitted as [UDP packets][udp], collected by a local [telegraf][telegraf] forwarder, and stored in [influxdb][influxdb].
-In development, metrics are disabled by default.
+In the production instance of Shepherd, metrics are emitted as [UDP packets][udp], collected by a local [telegraf][telegraf] forwarder, and stored in [influxdb][influxdb].
+In development, metrics are disabled by default, though there is a way described below to view metrics in development.

+## Telegraf

+[Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent written by the folks over at [InfluxData](https://influxdata.com) for collecting & reporting metrics.
+To understand the configuration for Mozilla services, please view the documentation in [cloudops-infra](https://github.com/mozilla-services/cloudops-infra/tree/master/libs/influx/k8s/charts/telegraf).

 [markus]: https://markus.readthedocs.io/en/latest/index.html "Markus documentation"
 [dogstatsd]: https://docs.datadoghq.com/developers/dogstatsd "dogstatsd documentation"